Shooting Star (Owl City song)

-"Shooting Star" is a song by American electronica project Owl City from his second extended play Shooting Star.
-The song premiered exclusively via Billboard on May 10, 2012 before it was released as the lead single from the EP on May 15, 2012.
+"Shooting Star" is a song by American electronica project Owl City from his second extended play of the same name.
+The song premiered exclusively via Billboard on May 10, 2012, before it was released as the lead single from the EP on May 15, 2012.
 The song peaked at No. 176 on the UK Singles Chart and No. 49 on the Japan Hot 100.
-It was featured twice in the 2013 computer-animated film Escape from Planet Earth.
+It was featured twice in the 2013 animated film Escape from Planet Earth.